BOTANICAL GARDEN, an enchanting tropical garden in the middle of Príncipe Real – Rua da Escola Politécnica, 56;

 CAMÕES SQUARE, Lisbon’s meeting place;

-CHIADO MUSEUM, The national gallery of contemporary art – Rua Serpa Pinto, 4-6, Chiado 10AM-6PM (Closed Mondays)
+CHIADO MUSEUM, The national gallery of contemporary art – Rua Serpa Pinto, 4-6, Chiado

 SÃO CARLOS THEATER, Lisbon’s Opera – Rua Serpa Pinto, 9, Chiado.
-Open for performances only.

 PATRIARCAL RESERVOIR AND CHANNEL OF LORETO, Lisbon’s underground water channels